yassineyassine/devops/README.md

 Choose manage jenkins and click plugins.

 Check whether the plugin is enabled.
+Go back to the Manage Jenkins page, then click Credentials.
+Click System and then click Global Credentials to add New Credentials.
+The results are as below.

+Select "Kind" with "Secret text," then fill in the "Secret" field with the SonarQube token.
+Next, fill in the "ID" and "Description" fields with "sonar-token."
+Click create.

+Go back to the Manage Jenkins page, then click System.
+Find sonarqube server.
+Fill the forms with Name:'SonarQube', serverURL:'http://sonarqube:9000' and sonar-token.

 Search for SonarQube Scanner and click install.
 Conveniently there is a Jenkins restart button.
 Click Restart Jenkins.

+Go to Manage Jenkins — Tools.
+Add the Java home.
+Here i use Open JDK Zulu(17.0.10).

+Add Maven and save it.